problex/CareShiftScheduler/replit.md

 - Color-coded shift categories (PE Home and Paul) for instant visual recognition
 - Week starts on Sunday (Sunday-Saturday format)
 - Shift type labels with Lucide React icons (Sun icon for Day shifts: 6am-7am, 7am-3pm; Moon icon for Evening shifts: 3pm-11pm, 11pm-12am)
+- Pay tracking: Users can enter a dollar amount for each shift above the notes field
 - Notes feature allows users to add optional notes to shifts, viewable by clicking on shift cards

 ### Backend Architecture